Sprint Acquires Virgin - Sprint's prepaid brand options continued

 Virgin

-name will help to add clarity as to whether a customer is on a contract
+name would have helped to add clarity as to whether a customer is on a

 or no contract plan.
 In other words, when it was a choice